yehudacohen/alchemy/alchemy-web/docs/providers/cloudflare/durable-object-namespace.md

 # Bind to a Worker

-Binds a Durable Object namespace to a Worker.
+Binds the Durable Object namespace to a Worker.

 ```ts
 import { Worker, DurableObjectNamespace } from "alchemy/cloudflare";